Clayton2712/BooksDir/README.md

 LEFT JOIN genres AS g ON g.genreID = b.genreID
 LEFT JOIN authors AS a ON a.authorID = b.authorID;

+--Selecting everything
 SELECT * FROM books AS b
 LEFT JOIN genres AS g ON g.genreID = b.genreID
 LEFT JOIN authors AS a ON a.authorID = b.authorID;

+--Deleting a record
+DELETE FROM books WHERE bookID = ;

+INSERT INTO books (title)
+VALUES ('Test Book');